 What is an Air Handler?

-An air handler contains the equipment that moves the air throughout your home, called the blower.
+An air handler contains the parts that move the air throughout your home, called the blower.
 It is usually set inside the home and runs with both the heating and cooling pieces of your HVAC system.
 If you take a quick look at an air handler, it might closely resemble a furnace.
 Air handlers can run with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump